 Restored with Care & Love, this Historic and one its kind Restaurant, Boutique Hotel and Events Space serves as a community hub and gathering space — hosting large & small events.
 The Boutique Hotel at The Bond dates back to the year 1812 and holds 10 beautiful rooms; private event spaces; amid beautiful and spacious grounds with fireplaces, and waterfalls.

-Each of our rooms are unique, which is part of what makes The Bond so special.
-While it’s not possible to choose your specific room online, you may mention the room name in the notes at check out and we will do our best to accommodate you.
 At The Bond 1786, Our commitment is for you to enjoy a Hospitality Experience in one of our 10 restored, clean, comfortable, Smoke Free guest rooms, for a True Experience.

 The Bond 1786 and its rich history!